danhdinh98/energy-dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## TO DO:
+- [ ] add ability to cycle between previous and future months
     - [ ] add projections of future costs i.e. using current hourly usage
 - [ ] set up automatically deployers to the internet
 - [ ] option to see monthly, daily or yearly usage
 - [x] too many decimals